Zelda: Video Analytics using Vision-Language Models: Introduction

-However, VLMs do not address the fourth challenge: current systems overwhelm users with large numbers of frames that may be too similar or low-quality.
-Recent efforts to address this problem are insufficient.
-Systems like NoScope use pixel-wise difference detectors to diversify results.
-However, such detectors require per-query tuning which is error-prone, and only use pixel differences instead of richer semantic information.
+However, VLMs alone still face two challenges.
+First, as is the case with most generative AI models, VLMs need careful prompting to be sufficiently accurate.
+For example, the query \q{car crash} can be expressed in many different ways: \q{cars on fire}, \q{car pileup}, or \q{damaged car}.
+There have been several proposed approaches for automating prompt engineering, especially for large language models~\cite{autoprompt}.
+These methods tune a single prompt for more accurate text generation.
+However, classification for video analysis requires multiple prompts to discriminate different classes.
+Second, current systems overwhelm users with large numbers of frames that may be too similar or low-quality.
+While systems like NoScope use pixel-wise difference detectors to diversify results, they require per-query tuning which is error-prone, and only use pixel differences instead of richer semantic information.
 Systems like VOCALExplore require users to manually identify low-quality frames.
 This is burdensome to users, especially since it must be repeated for every new video dataset they wish to explore.
 Everest limits results presented to users but does nothing to address diversity or quality of their results.

 We present \sn, a system for \snverbose. \sn uses VLMs to generate relevant and semantically diverse results for \topk queries on large video datasets.
 As shown in Figure~\ref{fig:intro-motivation}b, \sn takes natural language text as input and generates candidate frames without any user annotations or model fine-tuning.
 To increase accuracy, we develop the right VLM prompting strategy for video analytics.
-In addition to the user's query, \sn prompts the VLM with a diverse set of labels that act as discriminators and terms that help identify low-quality frames like \q{blurry, grainy}. \sn removes low-quality frames by determining when that VLM is more confident that a term like \q{blurry} matches a frame compared to the user's query. \sn then uses the precomputed VLM embeddings to score candidates for their semantic similarity using the diversity term introduced by the Maximal Marginal Relevance (MMR) algorithm~\cite{mmr}.
+In addition to the user's query, \sn automatically prompts the VLM with three sets of terms: (1) synonyms to surface all possible results that can be relevant to a query (\eg \q{car crash} will also include \q{car rollover} results), (2) a diverse set of labels that act as discriminators, and (3) terms that help identify low-quality frames like \q{blurry, grainy.} \sn removes low-quality frames by determining when that VLM is more confident that a term like \q{blurry} matches a frame compared to the user's query.
+To score candidates for semantic similarity, \sn uses precomputed VLM embeddings with the diversity term introduced by the Maximal Marginal Relevance (MMR) algorithm~\cite{mmr}.
 This allows \sn to prune frames that are too similar while considering their relevance to the query and the number of results requested by the user.
 Finally, \sn returns the \topk frames that are both relevant and semantically diverse.

 We built \sn on top VIVA~\cite{hints}, an open-source query engine for video analytics, using \clip developed by OpenAI~\cite{clip}.
 We evaluated \sn using five video datasets and 19 queries that feature both single and multiple predicates.
 We show that \sn's ranking pipeline has \apsoverbrel better average pairwise similarity (APS) and up to \mapoverbdiv higher retrieval mean average precision (MAP) compared to using a VLM out-of-the-box.
 We also compare \sn to VIVA~\cite{hints}, a state-of-the-art baseline for \topk video analytics, and show that \sn retrieves results \perfavg (up to \perfaccurate) faster for the same accuracy and frame diversity.